[ Reprinted from The Hahnemannian Monthly. November, 1916].

 Pure glycerin, in its dynamized form, goes deeply into the human economy.
-The chemico-physiological and pathological changes that result from the formation and ingestion into the system are completely verified by its symptomatology and its curative effects.
-Glycerin, in its dynamized form, proves itself to be a basic element of extreme value.
+The chemico physiological and pathological change that result from the formation and ingestion into the system are completely verified by its symptomatology and its curative effects.
+Glycerin, in its dynamized form proves itself to be a basic element of extreme value.
 It seems to have a remarkable effect on balancing the general metabolism.
 I cannot help but repeat that it is a deep and positive acting remedy in the potentized form.

 The proving, as presented, represents verifications covering at least four years.
 The proving has been conducted along modern scientific lines of investigation.
 The provers were examined thoroughly before and during the proving.
 The proving represents the work of nine male and three female provers, and controls.

 THE GENERAL THERAPEUTIC RANGE IF GLYCERIN: Glycerin has proved itself to be a tissue builder and is of undoubted value in marasmus.
 It seems to affect most of the organs and tissues of the body.
 It has proved of undoubted value in diabetes, influenza-pneumonia, neurasthenia, many forms of gastroenteric disease, various types of headache, enlargement of the liver, various types of senile debility, acute catarrhal conditions of the mucous membrane of the naso-pharynx, and nephritis of the aged.

 GENERAL SYMPTOMS: The first symptoms developed by Glycerin is headache with a sense of fullness in the head, and throbbing, < by motion; dullness of the mind; a sense of mental and physical weakness; restless sleep and dreaming; much physical languor, almost to a state of utter prostration.
 Loss of appetite, constipation, profuse urination, with traces of sugar.
 Catarrh of the naso-pharynx.